 Grace Period for Rent: Everything Landlords and Renters Need To Know

-Paying rent on time is the responsibility of tenants.
-However, some circumstances can make paying by the exact due date challenging.
+Tenants are responsible for paying rent on time.
+However, some circumstances can make paying by the due date challenging.
 From unexpected expenses to job loss, situations outside your control may affect your ability to pay on time.

 What is a rent grace period?